thomleysens/UDV-server/API_Extended_Document/README.md

 ## Other directories

 **log**
-This directory contains information of what happen during the execution of the application :
+This directory collects some information of what happens during the execution of the application :
 - **info.log** : information about the global application execution
 - **sqlalchemy.log** : operations between the DB and python

 **persistence_unit**
-This directory contains some methods to facilitate interaction between the DB and the python objects and reduce lines of code when persisting objects.
+This directory contains some methods to facilitate the interaction between the DB and the python objects and reduce lines of code when persisting objects.

 **test**
-This directory is used to make tests, in order to be sure the application works well
+The test directory is used to make tests, in order to assert that the application works well.

 **db_config**
 This directory global script and file to configure the application

 **config.yml**
 This file is used to specify information about the database.
-To use the **yml** format we use the python library named [PyYAML](https://pyyaml.org/wiki/PyYAMLDocumentation)
+In order to use the **yml** format we use the python library named [PyYAML](https://pyyaml.org/wiki/PyYAMLDocumentation).
+The `config.yml` file has the following form:

 ```
 ordbms: <type of DB>